 To set this up, take the following steps:

-- If you want the event to only be attended by People with the password select the Password-protected option and add a password.
+- If you want the event to only be attended by People with the password select the Password-protected checkbox and add a password.
 Anyone with a password can attend, it doesn’t matter whether they are users on your website or not.

 - Click on Add new category to finish.